WE LOST EVERYTHING & GOT IT ALL BACK: HOW WE SURVIVED AMERICA'S OPIOID CRISIS

 So, I walked away.
 I realized, I couldn’t change him.
 At that point, the only question left to ask was, “Do I want to be married to an addict?”
 And the answer was a simple and resounding, “No.”

 I kicked him out, not to emit him to rehab, not to initiate his descent to rock bottom, but to accelerate mine from out of it.
 We’d lived at rock bottom for years.
 I’d lived and breathed and become his addiction with him.
 He was the addict, but I paid the price for his choices every day, as if I were slowly wounding, deteriorating my own body and spirit, too.

 I never expected that the moment I let go of everything…would be the moment it would all start to come back.

 As I waded through Protection Orders, sitting in Divorce Attorney’s and Victim’s Advocates offices, filing Police Reports, applications for food stamps, and running myself ragged, broke and alone, caring for three kids, I didn’t know the unraveling of my life was also the threading of a new one...

-READ MORE in my forthcoming memoir, 47 CHANCES.
+READ MORE in my forthcoming memoir, WE'LL BE COUNTING STARS.